RNA-Messenger/booksList-ClientApp/README.md

 A minor change was made to the default theme to the primary and secondary colors.
 The api was made using Axios.

+## Installation

+1. Clone the git repo: https://github.com/RNA-Messenger/booksList-ClientApp.git or alternatively download the zip folder.

+2. Using a command line tool navigate to the project `cd` into `booksList-ClientApp`

+3. Install all dependencies.
+Go to the root of the project and type  `yarn`

 ## Available Scripts

 In the project directory, you can run: